 CMU uses a preponderance of the evidence standard.
-Preponderance of the evidence means that, in reaching a determination, the decisionmaker has concluded that there is more likely than not the Covered Behavior did or did not occur.
+A preponderance of the evidence means that, in reaching a determination, the decision maker has concluded that there is more likely than not the Covered Behavior did or did not occur.

 Will CMU continue to offer "Interim Measures" to all involved parties?

 Yes.
-Under the new policy term "Interim Measures" has been changed to "Supportive Measures."
-Supportive Measures means those support services, accommodations, and interventions available to a Complainant, a Respondent, or University Comunity Members experiencing the effects of Sexual and Gender-Based Misconduct that aim to mitigate the effects of the alleged misconduct and otherwise promote the safety of University Community Members.
+Under the new policy term, "Interim Measures" has been changed to "Supportive Measures."
+Supportive Measures means those support services, accommodations, and interventions available to a Complainant, a Respondent, or University Community Members experiencing the effects of Sexual and Gender-Based Misconduct that aim to mitigate the effects of the alleged misconduct and otherwise promote the safety of University Community Members.

 Will a person need to file a formal complaint to receive "Interim Measures?"